 After setting the Split/Layer parameters, the Split can be saved as a Multi so that it can easily be recalled in Multi Mode.
 Press the Save button to the left of the display to begin the saving process.
 See Save User Programs below for more details.
-Once you have saved your Split or Layer as a Multi, you can edit controller assignments and other Multi parameters in Multi Edit Mode (see Ch.
-11 Selecting Parameters for details).
+Once you have saved your Split or Layer as a Multi, you can continue to add Split or Layer Zones to the Multi until you reach the maximum number of active Zones.
+You can also edit controller assignments and other Multi parameters in Multi Edit Mode (see Chapter 11 for details).